JoonasMykkanen/JoonasMykkanen/README.md

 __Proof on concept about my mentality, Give me 2 weeks and i'll learn anything!__

-This is rather small project in terms of lines of code, but it is the journey that lead me here that I am proud of.
+This is rather small project in terms of lines of code, but it is the journey that led me here that I am proud of.
 Also this was done before my studies started so,
 I went into this with 0 experience in either of the fields.